Introduction to Bacon & the Art of Living

 C & T Harris: Abundant supply of local and Irish Pigs

 Availability is driven by seasonal domestic and export demand and external influences such as the supply of the army and the navy.
 With the English fighting several foreign wars and a large navy to supply, the demand for bacon was unusually strong.
-There are other factors such as pork disease that impacts on its availability.
-Even the time of year plays a role since pork could only be cured in the winter on account of it going off in the summer before the cure could diffuse through the entire muscle.
+There are other factors such as pork disease that impacts its availability.
+Even the time of year plays a role since pork could only be cured in the winter on account of the meat going off in the summer before the cure could diffuse through the entire muscle.
 Access to pigs from local as well as foreign sources was vital.
 The demand and supply in the foreign market will inevitably differ from local trends and the producer is able to exploit low price cycles to ensure low input cost and the best possible quality.

 C & T Harris: Saltpeter

-“This means, therefore, gentleman, that in your analogy you can say that the essential ingredients for good bacon were all present by the late 1700s.
-An almost unlimited supply of pigs, both local and imported, low prices and a mature local industry for the supply of the principal curing ingredient of saltpeter.
+“This means, therefore, gentlemen, that in your analogy you can say that the essential ingredients for good bacon were all present by the late 1700s.
+An almost unlimited supply of pigs, both local and imported, low prices and a mature local industry for the supply of the principal curing ingredient of saltpetre.
 The scene was set for an entrepreneur to step forward, mix all these together and create a legend!”

 C & T Harris: John Harris and Sons

 She found it very amusing and continued.
-“When he died in 1791 the business was carried on by his wif but on a very small scale.
-(SB) She ‘thought it a good week if she had killed five or six pigs and sold clear out on a Saturday night’.
-Two of her sons helped her in the butchery, John and Henry.
+“When he died in 1791 the business was carried on by his wife but on a very small scale.
+(SB) She ‘thought it was a good week if she had killed five or six pigs and sold clear out on a Saturday night’.
+Two of her sons helped her in the butchery, John, and Henry.
 When she passed away, she left in her will £60 to each of her three sons, John, Henry, and James.
-Henry and James were twins, but James had no interest in butchery and became a civil servant.
+Henry and James were twins, but James had no interest in butchery and became a civil servant.”
 (SB)

-Her one son, John, married Mary Perkins in 1808, who, in 1805/1806, opened a butcher’s shop and bacon curing business of his own in Calne, High Street.
+“Her one son, John, married Mary Perkins in 1808, who, in 1805/1806, opened a butcher’s shop and bacon curing business of his own in Calne, High Street.
 His younger brother, Henry Harris, married Sophia Perkins in 1813.
 He managed the Perkins Family Grocery and Butchers in Butcher’s Row (later Church Street).
-He took the business over when his father in law passed away.
+He took the business over when his father-in-law passed away.”

-John and Mary had 12 children.
+“John and Mary had twelve children.
 Disaster struck the young family when John passed away at a young age in 1837.
 “His wife, Mary, continued to run the business until eventually handing it over to one of their sons, Thomas.
 Henry and Sophia were childless and looked after four of John’s children.
 He left the Church Street business to his nephew George.
 Charles later joined George as a partner in Church Street.
 John’s son Thomas took over the High Street business when his father died.
 George died in 1861, leaving Charles running the Church Street factory.
 Charles and Thomas amalgamated their businesses in 1888.
-It is interesting to note that one of Thomas Harris’ sons struck out on his own and founded Bowyers Bacon factory in Trowbridge.”
+It is interesting to note that one of Thomas Harris’ sons struck out on his own and founded the Bowyers Bacon factory in Trowbridge.”
 (SB)

 C & T Harris: Sweet cure